 Gas chromatography and mass spectrometry, analytical methods used to determine the composition of wine, are also used for a variety of other applications, such as medical, pharmaceutical, forensics and environmental analyses, for which a reliable and consistent supply of gases is essential.
 A gas generator from Peak Scientific is a robust and convenient solution providing on-demand nitrogen, hydrogen and zero air gases for these and a variety of other laboratory applications.
 Peak gas generators also provide multiple benefits over traditional gas sources, such as cylinders and dewars, as it is a safer, more ecological, convenient and reliable option to keep your lab running, without disruptive down-time due to running out of gas or cylinder changeover.

-To find out more you can visit our Product page or get in touch with us and one of our product specialists will be happy to assist with any questions you may have.
+To find out more about our GC gas generators you can visit our Product page or get in touch with us and one of our product specialists will be happy to assist with any questions you may have.